MichaelAJMitchell/Ecnetica/Ontology/ontology_creation_scripts/README.md

 | `explanation` | Explanation of why this prerequisite relationship exists |
 | `source` | Source document where the relationship was found |

+### Automatic Archiving

+Before creating new output files, the tool automatically archives any existing knowledge graph CSV files (containing 'concepts' or 'relationships' in their names) to a timestamped folder in `Ontology/ontology_archive/`.
+This ensures no data is lost when processing new documents.

 ## Configuration

 The tool's behavior can be customized by modifying `config.py`: